nanomsg/nng/docs/ref/api/synch.md

 unowned by any other threads if necessary.

 > [!IMPORTANT]
-> A thread must not attempt to reqacuire the same mutex while it already "owns" the mutex.
+> A thread must not attempt to reacquire the same mutex while it already "owns" the mutex.
 > If it does attempt to do so, the result will be a single party deadlock.

 ### Releasing a Mutex